We ring the bells at three churches in Southampton:

-Pay-and-display parking is available on St Mary’s Street and Chapel Road (daytime and evening charges apply), and there is also a pay-and-display car park available within the churchyard.
+Pay-and-display parking is available on St Mary’s Street and Chapel Road (daytime and evening charges apply).
 Please DO NOT park on the tarmac driveway in the churchyard.

 St Michael’s Church is located in the old part of Southampton, within the City Centre Parish.
 The chuch is situated close to the city centre, and is the oldest building in Southampton.

 The tower contains ten bells, which were augmented from the previous eight using salvaged bell metal from Holy Rood Church, which was destroyed during the second world war.
 Read the complete history here.

 Castle Way and Bugle Street both offer on-street pay-and-display parking (daytime and evening charges apply).
 Please DO NOT park in the paved area of St Michael’s square, to the west of the church.